 - Eat a balanced diet.
 If you snack, do so in moderation.

 - Visit your dentist regularly for a professional cleaning and check-up.

 - If you need help controlling plaque, your dentist may recommend rinsing at night with an antimicrobial mouth rinse.

-- If you have morning sickness and are vomiting frequently, try rinsing with a teaspoon of baking soda mixed with water.
-If possible, avoid tooth brushing directly after vomiting when stomach acids repeatedly come into contact with teeth, the effects of erosion can eventually cause tooth enamel to wear away.
+- If you have morning sickness and are vomiting frequently, try rinsing with a teaspoon of baking soda mixed with water to stop stomach acid from attacking your teeth.